yuhko-msft/microsoft-graph-docs/api-reference/beta/api/ediscovery-custodian-removehold.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Removes all holds from the specified custodians.
+Remove all holds from the specified custodians.

 ## Permissions